smbanaie/GermanWeatherDataExample/README.md

 ### TimescaleDB ###

 TimescaleDB was able to import the entire dataset.
 The final database has ``406241469`` measurements and has a file size of ``37 GB``.

-More Queries and Performance analysis to follow.
+More Queries and Performance analysis to follow!

 ### InfluxDB ###